JoshuaMarkle/nvim/README.md

 ![Screenshot 3](https://github.com/JoshuaMarkle/nvim-config/blob/main/docs/screenshot3.png?raw=true)

 > [!IMPORTANT]
 > This is in no way a professionally created configuration.
 It is a config that I have built from scratch and is what works for me (and hopefully you too).
 Everytihng is setup in such a way where nothing is hidden (unlike many other configs) and everything is highly configurable.
-Feel free to browse through every plugin is the `lua/plugins` directory or just enable/disable plugins quickly in `lua/config/enabled.lua`
+Feel free to browse through every plugin in the `lua/plugins` directory or just enable/disable plugins quickly in `lua/config/enabled.lua`

 ## Features